jump-dev/jump-dev.github.io/pages/governance.md

 [Repository maintainers](#repository-maintainers) have [Maintain][permissions]
 rights to an individual repository as an outside collaborator.
-Among other rights, this allows them to push code to a branch in the [JuMP-dev Github organization] instead of their personal fork, merge pull requests, and close issues.
+Among other rights, this allows them to push code to a branch in the [JuMP-dev GitHub organization] instead of their personal fork, merge pull requests, and close issues.

 ## Community Involvement